 The video camera can also automatically shift to follow a video subject, a feature similar to the Smart Camera on Facebook’s Portal smart display.

-Today Nest and Home units at Google were combined under the Nest name, and the Home Hub smart display was renamed the Nest Hub.
+Today Nest and Home units at Google were combined under the Google Nest name, and the Home Hub smart display was renamed the Nest Hub.
 Nest was acquired by Google in 2014 and in February 2018 ceased to act as a standalone company and was folded into Google’s hardware team.

 Nest Hub Max adds to Google’s line of smart speakers and displays, which began with the Home speaker at I/O developer conference in 2016.